snozbot/fungus/Docs/fungus_docs/blocks.md

 NOTE: A Block with an Execute On Event will always appear as an Event Block in the Flowchart, regardless of whether its Commands contain menus or calls to 2 or more Blocks).
 In other words, in terms of Flowchart appearance, display of an Event Block overrides display of a Branching Block.

-## 2: Branching Block - orange polygon ##
+## 2: Branching Block - orange hexagon ##
-If a Block is *not* an Event Block, and its Commands include Calls and/or Menu commands to execute Commands in 2 or more other Blocks, then in the Flowchart window this Block will be displayed as a Branching Block, visually appearing as an **orange polygon**.
+If a Block is *not* an Event Block, and its Commands include Calls and/or Menu commands to execute Commands in 2 or more other Blocks, then in the Flowchart window this Block will be displayed as a Branching Block, visually appearing as an **orange hexagon**.

 ![branching block]